Variational Optimality of F\"ollmer Processes in Generative Diffusions: Optimal Diffusion Coefficients and F ollmer Processes

 \begin{remark} The path-space KL divergence serves as a surrogate for the terminal generation error: by the data-processing inequality, $\mathrm{KL}(\mathbb{P}_{X^g}\|\mathbb{P}_{\hat X^g}) \ge \mathrm{KL}(\mathrm{Law}(X_1^g)\|\mathrm{Law}(\hat X_1^g))$.
 Thus $g^{\rm F}$ minimizes an upper bound on the generation error at $t = 1$. \end{remark}

-\begin{newremark} We note that Definition~\ref{def:def1} assumes $\dot\beta_t > 0$ for all $t\in [0,1]$.
+\begin{remark} We note that Definition~\ref{def:def1} assumes $\dot\beta_t > 0$ for all $t\in [0,1]$.
 If $\dot\beta_0 = 0$, all preceding results remain valid, except that the optimal $g^\Fo$ in Theorem \ref{prop-min-KL} now yields $g_{0}^\Fo\neq \sigma_0$, and $\lim_{t\to0^+} t^{-1} (|g^\Fo_t|^2-\sigma^2_t)$ does not exist.
 Thus, the boundary limit assumptions in Theorem~\ref{thm:tunning_g} fail to hold.
 In this case, the drift $b^{g^\Fo}_t$ exhibits a singularity as $t\to 0^+$, which requires more careful treatment when defining the solution to the SDE~\eqref{eq:sde-tuning-g-approx}.
-It is still well-defined as such singularity corresponds to a negative restoring force.
-For more technical details, see Appendix \ref{appendix-singular-drift-discussion}. \end{newremark}
+The solution remains well-defined because the singularity corresponds to a negative restoring force; see Appendix~\ref{appendix-singular-drift-discussion} for technical details. \end{remark}